THE JOURNAL: INTRODUCTION, AIMS & SCOPE

 Submission Process: Follow the four stages of paper submission.

-Publication Frequency: The journal publishes three issues per year, comprising both special issues and general issues.
+Publication Frequency: The journal publishes two issues per year, comprising both special issues and general issues.

 Call for Papers (CFP): The journal publishes CFP for both its general and special issues.
 Prospective contributors are advised to go through the scope of the journal as well as the current CFP before submitting their manuscripts.
 Submissions for the general issues are welcomed throughout the year.
 Details of the CFP are available here.